kepbod/ivim/README.md

 ## Notes

-**This distribution refers to many other famous Vim configurations (mainly contain [spf13-vim](https://github.com/spf13/spf13-vim), [Champions' Configuration](https://github.com/mutewinter/dot_vim) and [Steve's Configuration](https://github.com/sjl/dotfiles/tree/master/vim)), so there may be some unavoidable errors in it, but I have tried my best to make it work well.
-If you have any questions, please feel free to contact me!
+**This distribution refers to many other famous Vim configurations (mainly contain [spf13-vim](https://github.com/spf13/spf13-vim), [Champions' Configuration](https://github.com/mutewinter/dot_vim) and [Steve's Configuration](https://github.com/sjl/dotfiles/tree/master/vim)), so there may be some unavoidable errors in it, but I'll try my best to make it work well.
+If you have any questions, please feel free to [post your issues and suggestions](https://github.com/kepbod/ivim/issues)!
 Thanks!**